+This Report on Form 10-QSB contains certain forward-looking statements that are based on current expectations.
 When used in this discussion, the words "believe", "anticipates", "expects" and similar expressions are intended to identify forward-looking statements.
-Such statements are subject to certain risks and uncertainties, which could cause actual results to differ materially from those projected.
+Such statements are subject to certain risks and uncertainties, which could cause actual results to differ materially from those projected, and should not be regarded as a representation by the Company or any other person that the objectives or plans of the Company will be achieved.
+The Company may encounter competitive, technological, financial and business challenges making it more difficult than expected to continue to develop and market its products; the market may not accept the Company's future products; the Company may not be able to retain existing key management personnel; and there may be other material adverse changes in the Company's operations or business.
+Assumptions relating to budgeting, marketing, and other management decisions are subjective in many respects and thus susceptible to interpretations and periodic revisions based on actual experience and business developments, the impact of which may cause the Company to alter its marketing or other budgets, which may in turn affect the Company's financial position and results of operations.
 Readers are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date hereof.
-The Company undertakes no obligation to republish revised forward-looking statements to reflect events or circumstances after the date hereof or to reflect the occurrence of unanticipated events.
-Readers are also urged to carefully review and consider the various disclosures made by the Company that attempt to advise interested parties of factors which affect the Company's business, in this report, as well as the Company's periodic reports on Forms 10-KSB, 10-QSB and 8-K filed with the Securities and Exchange Commission (the "SEC").
+The Company undertakes no obligation to republish revised forward-looking statements to reflect the other risk factors relating to the Company and the various disclosures made by the Company that attempt to advise interested parties of factors which affect the Company's business, in the Company's Annual Report on Form 10-KSB for the year ended September 30, 2005 as well as in the Company's periodic reports on Forms 10-QSB and 8-K filed with the Securities and Exchange Commission (the "SEC").